Crystal Palace F.C.: In popular culture

-In the 1999 Michael Winterbottom film Wonderland, the scenes of the character Dan and his son at a football match were filmed at Selhurst Park during Crystal Palace's 1–1 draw against Birmingham City on 6 February 1999.
-In the Mike Leigh play Abigail's Party, the character Tony mentions that he used to play professionally for Crystal Palace but it "didn't work out", something actor John Salthouse brought to the character in rehearsals based on his own life.
+In the 1999 film Wonderland, the scenes of the character Dan and his son at a football match were filmed at Selhurst Park during Crystal Palace's 1–1 draw against Birmingham City on 6 February 1999.
+In the stage and television play Abigail's Party, its character Tony mentions that he used to play professionally for Crystal Palace, but it "didn't work out", something actor John Salthouse brought to the character in rehearsals based on his own life.
 Salthouse also incorporated the club into the children's television series he wrote, Hero to Zero, in which the father of the main character once played for Palace reserves.
-In the first series of Only Fools and Horses, a Crystal Palace scarf could be seen on the coat rack, placed there by producer Ray Butt, even though Rodney's middle name was Charlton, as Del revealed on Rodney's wedding day: their mother was a fan of "Athletic" not "Heston".
-Headmaster Keith Blackwell, who played Palace mascot "Pete the Eagle" in the late nineties, fronted a series of Coca-Cola advertisements in 1996.
-Blackwell spoke about his role and the embarrassment it brought to his family, and clips of him in costume were used in the campaign.
+In the first series of the TV Comedy Only Fools and Horses, a Crystal Palace scarf could be seen on the coat rack, placed there by producer Ray Butt, even though its character Rodney's middle name was Charlton, as his brother Del revealed on Rodney's wedding day: their mother was a fan of "Athletic" not "Heston".
+Headmaster Keith Blackwell, who played Palace mascot "Pete the Eagle" in the nineties, fronted a series of Coca-Cola adverts in 1996, with clips of him in costume used in the commercial.
+Blackwell spoke about his role and the problems it caused at his school, when he would miss some PTA meetings due to Palace playing midweek matches.

+The club started playing the Dave Clark Five song "Glad All Over" at home games in the early part of 1964, and the band also performed the song at Selhurst Park in 1968.
+It became synonymous with the club, and the Palace fans sing it at every match.
+The club released a cover-version of the song in the lead up to the 1990 FA Cup final.

 The 2008 episode of The IT Crowd, "Are We Not Men?", used Selhurst Park to film the crowd scenes.
 The Apple TV series Ted Lasso filmed its stadium scenes at Selhurst Park.

-After the band The Dave Clark Five performed "Glad All Over" at Selhurst Park in 1968, the song became synonymous with the club, and the Palace fans sing it at every match.

-Crystal Palace F.C. was the subject of an Amazon Prime Video five-part series released in 2021 called When Eagles Dare, which documented the club's 2012–13 season when they achieved promotion to the top flight via the Championship play-offs.
+Crystal Palace F.C. was the subject of an Amazon Prime Video five-part series released in 2021, called When Eagles Dare, which documented the club's 2012–13 season, when they achieved promotion to the top flight via the Championship play-offs.

 Crystal Palace Women

-Crystal Palace F.C.
-(Women) is a women's football club founded in 1992, which is affiliated to the men's club.
-They currently compete in the FA Women's Championship and play their home games at Hayes Lane, Bromley, London.
+Crystal Palace Women is a women's football club founded in 1992, which is affiliated to the men's equivalent.
+They currently compete in the Women's Super League 2 and play their home games at the VBS Community Stadium in Sutton, South London.

-Crystals cheerleaders
+Cheerleaders

-The "Crystals" or "Crystal Girls" are the official cheerleading squad of Crystal Palace F.C. which is the only club in English football that has NFL-style cheerleaders.
+The "Crystals" or "Crystal Girls" are the official cheerleading squad of Crystal Palace F.C., which is the only club in English football that has NFL-style cheerleaders.
 They were established in 2010 and perform before each home match and during half-time.
-The squad also perform at charity events as ambassadors for the club as well as mentor girls and young women throughout the UK.
+The squad also performs at charity events as ambassadors for the club.